ben4932042/ben4932042/README.md

 ## I'm a Junior Data Engineer!
 - 🔭 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Create My personal ETL module
 - ⚡ Fun fact: I love to self-studying and solving problems

+### UNIX was not designed to stop its users from doing stupid things, as that would also stop them from doing clever things